lucidrains/voicebox-pytorch/README.md

 Implementation of <a href="https://arxiv.org/abs/2306.15687">Voicebox</a>, new SOTA Text-to-Speech model from MetaAI, in Pytorch. <a href="https://about.fb.com/news/2023/06/introducing-voicebox-ai-for-speech-generation/">Press release</a>

-In this work, we will use an alternative to ALiBi positional encoding.
+In this work, we will use rotary embeddings.
 The authors seem unaware that ALiBi cannot be straightforwardly used for bidirectional models.

 ## Citations